-The FTSE techMARK Focus Index is based on the performance of_the stocks comprised in the techMARK[TM] but excludes stocks issued by the very largest companies.
+The FTSE techMARK Focus Index is based on the performance of the stocks comprised in the techMARK[TM] but excludes stocks issued by the very largest companies.
 Unitholders thus benefit from the continued growth of stocks in the technology sector.
-As explained above, the Scheme aims to track the FTSE techMARK Focus Index performance in capital terms.
+The Scheme aims to track the FTSE techMARK Focus Index performance in total return terms.